N0AH-14/Data-Structures-Algorithms/README.md

 ## Overview

 Welcome to my Data Structures and Algorithms (DSA) repository!
-This repository contains solutions to various DSA problems, along with implementations of key DSA concepts and theories that I've studied.
+This repository contains solutions to various DSA problems, along with implementations of key DSA concepts and theories that I've studied so far.

 ## Table of Contents